Pontoon Decals: Graphic Types, Plus Steps for Application and Removal

 When you have the surface heated, carefully and slowly peel back the old decal.
 You may be able to do this with your nails, but if not, try a razor blade just to get started, taking extra caution not to scratch the fiberglass.

 Take your time.
-After you 've pinched a solid grip, you should be able to finish this step using only your hands.
+After you've pinched a solid grip, you should be able to finish this step using only your hands.
 Keep the heat applied.
-This will ensure little to no sticky residue left behind, making the following steps go a lot smoother (pun intended).
+This will ensure little to no sticky residue is left behind, making the following steps go much smoother (pun intended).

 Spray Adhesive Remover